Shreya-Shibu/AI-quaguards/README.md

 # **AI-Powered Solar-Powered Beach Cleaning Bot**

 ## **Problem Statement**:
 This project is an innovative approach to tackling beach pollution using advanced robotics, artificial intelligence, and sustainable energy.
 The AI-Powered Solar-Powered Beach Cleaning Bot is a simulated autonomous robot designed in **Webots** that performs efficient beach cleaning while minimizing environmental impact.
+As existing cleaning bots are manually operated, we incorporated an autonomous cleaning bot.

 ## **Key Features**
 - **Autonomous Operation**: Equipped with AI, the bot can navigate the beach, avoid obstacles, and efficiently clean littered areas without human intervention.